LuaGR/nanoreel-wordpress/readme.txt

 == Third-Party Services ==

-This plugin connects to the NanoReel API for:
+This plugin relies on the NanoReel service and third-party infrastructure to function:

-* Widget script delivery (`nanoreel.up.railway.app/public/widget.min.js`)
+1. **NanoReel API (Railway):** Used to deliver the widget script (`nanoreel.up.railway.app`) and handle configuration for Managed Mode.
-* Managed Mode configuration (Founder Deal users only)
+2. **Cloudflare R2:** Used by the NanoReel service for high-performance video storage and streaming (Managed Mode & Demo content).

 **Data sent:**
 * Domain name (for license validation)